 Get clear on what you want to achieve:

-An architect will work with you to translate your desires, aspirations and vision for your home into a design outcome.
+Working with an architect will translate your desires, aspirations and vision for your home into a design outcome.
 However, if you have a big picture idea about what you’re seeking to achieve overall, and how you want to feel in your finished home, it will help the architect understand the story of your home, and how it fits into your life.

 Have a budget that’s based in reality:

 A lot of architects will charge their fees as a percentage of your construction budget.
 So, because they’re linked, if your budget changes, their fees will change.

 They’ll also use your budget as part of their brief, and help advise you whether what you want will align with what you want to spend on it.